 This is a fancier way of creating microfilm, but it actually starts with having digital images.
 If you already have your records in digital format, the images are used to create microfilm on “archive writing” machines.
 You end up with the same thing (microfilm), but it’s an additional generation away (original hard copy is 1st gen, digital images are 2nd gen, and the archive writing film is 3rd gen) from the original, so it’s quality may not be as great as going directly from hard copy to film.

 The creme de la creme (in our minds), Microfilm Digital Archive (“MDA”) is an application we developed that allows you to actually create microfilm on a go-forward basis using a simple online tool.
 Forget about the FTP sites, DVDs, and other hassles; with MDA we provide a holistic solution that even let’s you know when you’re missing documents!
 Take a look at our page dedicated to MDA to learn more.

-If you enjoyed our article, or got some information from it that’s useful, below are some related posts that you may find helpful as you learn more about digital preservation.
+Below are some related articles that you’ll find helpful as you learn more about digital preservation:

-“Why Should I Hire A Scanning ‘Expert?’” reviews the logistics of a digital scanning project so that you have the knowledge to make a decision to either scan your material internally or work with a third party to handle the conversion.
+“Why Should I Hire A Scanning ‘Expert?’” reviews the logistics of a digital scanning project so that you have the knowledge to make a decision to either scan your material internally or work with a company (like us) to handle your conversion.

 “Document Scanning & Redaction” is a guide to digital record redaction, or removing sensitive data.
 Your state may require certain documents to be redacted, so knowing a little about the process can help you research how to get it done.